Lead in Paint: HUD Seeks Comments on a New Grant Approach

 • What criteria should be part of a funding formula?
 Specifically, HUD asks the following:

 • Are there useful measures it should use, such as elevated blood lead levels in children or housing, economic, and demographic factors related to lead-safe and healthy homes?Are there “nationally scoped, geographically specific blood lead data” on young children?
 Should HUD use one of the available data models?
-(Note: The Unleaded Kids’ September blog and our February blog that describes five data models from HUD, CDC, and EPA.
+(Note: Our March blog that describes five data models from HUD, CDC, and EPA.
 The state of Ohio has developed a model as well.)

 • If HUD supports particular target areas, how should the department evaluate multiple proposals to support lead hazard reductions in those areas?